Cleanliness and log-characteristic cycles for vector bundles with flat connections: Main theorem

 \subsection{Statement of the main theorem}

 \begin{definition} We now define the conjectural log-characteristic cycles.
 We first assume that we are in the local setup \ref{SS:local-setup}.
-We do not assume that $M$ is clean, and hence the conjectural log-characteristic cycle may not be equal to the actual log-characteristic cycle.
+We do not assume that $M$ is clean to begin with, and hence the conjectural log-characteristic cycle may not be equal to the actual log-characteristic cycle.
 (See Proposition~\ref{P:ZCar'<ZCar} though.)